novatechflow/kafscale/docs/development.md

 make help         # list available Makefile targets
 ```

+## Contribution and Testing Expectations

+Pull requests must include strict test coverage for the changes they introduce.
+At a minimum:

+- Add or extend unit tests for all non-trivial logic.
+- Run the relevant e2e suite(s); changes to broker behavior should run `make test-produce-consume` and any related e2e tests.
+- Extend e2e coverage when you fix bugs so regressions are caught earlier.

 The Makefile defines these as `.PHONY`: `proto`, `build`, `test`, `tidy`, `lint`, `generate`, `docker-build`, `docker-build-broker`, `docker-build-operator`, `docker-build-console`, `docker-build-e2e-client`, `docker-clean`, `ensure-minio`, `start-minio`, `stop-containers`, `release-broker-ports`, `test-produce-consume`, `test-produce-consume-debug`, `test-consumer-group`, `test-operator`, `demo`, `demo-platform`, `help`.

 ### Development/Test Environment Variables